firmcode/instruction2vec/README.md

 # What?
 Instruction2vec is a preprocessor that vectorizes the instructions of the assembly code.
 The output of Instruction2vec is a vector value that can be trained on various models.
 Instruction2vec has the following characteristics:
 * Gives a vector value of fixed length.
-* Consider the syntax of the assembly code.
+* Considers the syntax of the assembly code.
-* works based on Word2vec.
+* Works based on Word2vec.

 # Example
 ```python